opeik/tekken-handbook/Basics/Movement.md

 ### Mindgames

-{% include video.html url="KindlyBestGourami" class="float-right float-figure"
+{% include video.html url-small="DentalGlitteringHypsilophodon" url-large="KindlyBestGourami"
+class="float-right float-figure"
 description="Stepping into an attack will cause you to get hit, whereas stepping with the attack will make it whiff" %}